CatenaTools/catena-public-docs/installation/index.md

 # Installation Options

-Catena is source available, that means you need to either run it on your machine or deploy it to a live environment that you control.
+Catena is **source available**, which means you need to either run it on your machine or deploy it to a live environment that you control.

 ## Running Catena Locally